tinganho/SASS-Inspector/README.md

-## ChromeSASS
+## SASS Inspector

-ChromeSASS is an Chrome Extension that helps you inspect elements with file name and line numbers
+SASS Inspector is an Chrome Extension that helps you inspect elements with file name and line numbers